 “Skywalker is a direct translation of the word shaman out of the Tungusic, which is where Siberian shamanism comes from.
 So these heroes that are being instilled in the heart of the culture are shamanic heroes.
 They control a force which is bigger than everybody and holds the galaxy together.” — Terrence McKenna

 “Whoa!
 Hold on, gang.
-We’ll have to come up with something a bit more — Erhmm… Manageable….”
+We’ll have to come up with something a bit more — Erhmm… Manageable…,” I think after recovering.

 “Whomever would like to be written about, kindly plant yourself as a seed.
 I will water you and help you grow.
 This garden has everything you need.
 When the time comes to write about you, I shall pluck you gently and take you into the world.”

-The spirit is there, always toiling, and when comes the need to pluck something, we pluck it together.
-He protects this place.
-He cares for it.
-He takes his duties with serious diligence and holds me accountable to procrastinations.
-Only the right things may enter; even I am not allowed in from time to time.
-I know this garden well and marvel at the intrigue, mystery, romance, and adventure that wait in bloom.>> Home
+The spirit is there, always toiling and when comes the need to pluck something we pluck it together.
+He protects this place and carries out his duties with diligence and holds me accountable to my procrastinations.
+Only the right things may enter – even I am not allowed in from time to time.
+I will learn this garden well and marvel at the intrigue, mystery and adventure that wait in bloom.>> Home